antarctica/ops-data-store/README.md

 ### Reference VM

 Used to simulate a GIS workstation used by Operations and act as a known working example for debugging and testing.
+Currently configured to use the Cambridge (Staging) instance.

 - [Windows VM 🔒](https://start.1password.com/open/i?a=QSB6V7TUNVEOPPPWR6G7S2ARJ4&v=ffy5l25mjdv577qj6izuk6lo4m&i=mb2mfbk66zrowd4kcj3kjc5tdy&h=magic.1password.eu)